acm-ribeiro/glacier-generator/README.md

 ## Generated File Structure <a name="file-structure"></a>
 The generated file will be a standard `.json` file.
-You can find a full example of a MagmaCt-Gen output in the `src/main/examples` directory.
-The file `magmact_spec.json` is the output of executing MagmaCt-Gen with the `tournaments.json` specification.
+You can find a full example of a Glacier generator output in the `src/main/examples` directory.
+The file `glacier_spec.json` is the output of executing Glacier generator with the `tournaments.json` specification.
 This file is a standard OAS.
-The file `tournaments_extended.json` is a complete specification for the tournament's application, extended with valid and complete MagmaCt contracts.
+The file `tournaments_extended.json` is a complete specification for the tournament's application, extended with valid and complete Glacier contracts.

 ```json
 {